hydra3333/h3333_python_cross_compile_script_v100/README.md

           -O3  -fstack-protector-all  -D_FORTIFY_SOURCE=2
 ```

-This script attempts to build (eveything 64 bit)
+This script attempts to build (eveything 64 bit) ffmpeg, primarily in order to utilise eg NVidia's NVENC encoder, optionally some OpenCL filters, and optional Vapoursynth input.

 ```
 ffmpeg.exe (64-bit, static) with and Vapoursynth input and OpenCL (eg to use with nvidia) and multibit h264/h265 ffprobe.exe (64-bit, static)